FINANCIAL AID

 How It Works:

-- You approach your home church and ask if they’d be willing to help fund your education at Columbia.
+- Approach your home church and ask if they’d be willing to help fund your education at Columbia.
 (Your youth pastor is usually a great place to start.)
+Share this Church Match Info Sheet with them to get the conversation started.

 - Columbia will match the church’s contribution up to $500/semester ($1000/year).